graphql/graphql-spec/spec/Section 3 -- Type System.md

 - an object containing a single key `lengthAtMost` with an {Int} value

 The `StringFilter` Tagged type is valid as both an input and output type, but this is not true of all tagged types.
-If a Tagged type has a field whose type is only valid for output, then the Tagged type is only valid for output.
-If a Tagged type has a field whose type is only valid for input, then the Tagged type is only valid for input.
-If a Tagged type has a field that is only valid for input, and another field that's only valid for output, then it is not a valid Tagged type.
+If a Tagged type has a member whose type is only valid for output, then the Tagged type is only valid for output.
+If a Tagged type has a member whose type is only valid for input, then the Tagged type is only valid for input.
+If a Tagged type has a member that is only valid for input, and another member that's only valid for output, then it is not a valid Tagged type.

-A field of a Tagged type may be a Scalar, Enum, Object type, an Interface, a Union or another Tagged type.
-Additionally, it may be any wrapping type whose underlying base type is one of those six.
+A member of a Tagged type may be a Scalar, Enum, Input Object type, Object type, an Interface, a Union or another Tagged type.
+Additionally, it may be any wrapping type (e.g. list, non-null, or any combination thereof) whose underlying base type is one of those six.

-Selecting all the fields of our `StringFilter` type:
+Selecting all the members of our `StringFilter` type:

 ```graphql example
 {